YieldRay/soda/README.md

 )
 ```

-If bundle size is your concern, it's possible to import only the specific component.
+If bundle size is your concern, it's also possible to import only the specific component.

 ```tsx
 import 'soda-material/dist/style.css' // Still need to import the style in some where